PiyKat/Grammar-Checker/README.md

 - `data_reader.py`: an abstract class that defines the interface for classes which are capable of reading a source dataset and producing input-output pairs, where the input is a grammatically incorrect variant of a source sentence and the output is the original sentence.
 - `text_corrector_data_readers.py`: contains a few implementations of `DataReader` over the [Cornell Movie-Dialogs Corpus](http://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html).
 - `text_corrector_models.py`: contains a version of `Seq2SeqModel` modified such that it implements the logic described in [Biased Decoding](#biased-decoding)
 - `correct_text.py`: a collection of helper functions that together allow for the training of a model and the usage of it to decode errant input sequences (at test time).
-The `decode` method defined here implements the [OOV token resolution logic](#handling-oov-tokens).
-This also defines a main method, and can be invoked from the command line.
-It was largely derived from TensorFlow's [`translate.py`](https://www.tensorflow.org/tutorials/seq2seq/).
 - `TextCorrector.ipynb`: an IPython notebook which ties together all of the above pieces to proprocess text and train the model.

 ### Example Usage